Category: ANCONA & THE ADRIATIC IDENTITY

 Early Christianity in Ancona: Santa Maria della Piazza

+The Ancona Walking Tour includes a stop in front of the church of Santa Maria dell Piazza.
 Blind arcades shape the thirteenth-century façade.
 Its portal is a jewel of medieval carving, while the upper register was struck by an earthquake.
 The Romanesque interior welcomes us in its sober simplicity.
-Through glass panels in the floor, we glimpse early Christian mosaics rich in symbolism, a baptismal well, and remains of ancient walls and…
+Through glass panels in the floor,…

 -